hideonInternet/cgo_playload/readme.md

 The `shared` and `static` directories are used to introduce how to link Golang with existing libraries.

-The `variables` directory is used to introduce the variable-convertion between golang and c/c++.

 The `performance` directory is used to compare the perfomance difference while using cgo to reach the same goal.

 ```